Samuel Z. Cardon

 Samuel Z. Cardon (November 24, 1918 – December 28, 1996) was a chemist and scientist entrepreneur who worked primarily for U.S. government agencies in need of technical forecasting.

 Biography

 Samuel Cardon lived in Bratenahl, Ohio and was married to chemist Neva Lucille Campbell Cardon.
 They adopted two daughters, Lisa Cardon Tietze and Julie Cardon Bayko.
 Cardon worked at the Rand Development Corporation.
-In 1964, he started General Technical Services in Upper Darby, Pennsylvania with Arthur Iberall.
+In 1964, he started General Technical Services in Upper Darby Township, Pennsylvania with Arthur Iberall.
 Cardon died in 1996.